-What is a Content Funnel?
+What is a content funnel?

 A content funnel might looks complicated at first glance.
-It is built into four main parts: Attraction, Consideration, Convert and Delight.
+It’s built into four main parts: Attraction, Consideration, Convert and Delight.
 We follow the HubSpot inbound methodology in that all areas of the content funnel need to be addressed (i.e. Attract, Engage and Delight) and each part of the content funnel is mapped to the customer journey.

 Usually, in a content funnel, the first move is an ‘action’ on behalf of the website visitor.
 The marketer gives a ‘Call-to-Action’ that invokes the individual to produce a response.
 For example, the website visitor makes the move to download a content piece, sign up for a newsletter, or join a social media challenge.